 Add as preferred source on Google

-PARIS, May 18 (Reuters) - G7 countries have options to choose among in their bid to reduce dependencies on rare earths, with no time to lose, German finance minister Lars Klingbeil said on Monday.
+PARIS, May 18 (Reuters) - G7 countries have options to reduce their dependency on rare earths, but have no time to lose, German finance minister Lars Klingbeil said during a summit in Paris on Monday.

 G7 governments are trying to coordinate efforts to reduce their reliance for critical minerals and rare earths on China, which dominates supply chains vital for technologies such as electric vehicles, renewable energy and defence systems.

-Klingbeil said G7 countries must improve procurement and look at where production can be expanded.
-He also proposed recycling quotas, setting targets or requirements to recover and reuse a minimum share of critical raw materials, such as rare earths.
+Klingbeil said G7 countries must improve procurement and look at where rare earths production can be expanded.
+He also proposed recycling quotas, setting targets or requirements to recover and reuse a minimum share of critical raw materials.

-"We have to be very careful here not to run into the next dependency, one which, to be honest, we are already in," he said.
+"We have to be very careful here not to run into the next dependency, one which, to be honest, we are already in."

-(Reporting by Maria Martinez; Editing by Makini Brice)
+(Reporting by Maria Martinez; Editing by Makini Brice and Alexander Smith)

 Key Takeaways